bonfus/muesr/docs/Intro.rst

 A distinct contribution to the local magnetic field at the muon site is referred to as Fermi contact hyperfine field.
-It accounts for the finite probability for the quantum electron with wavefunction :math:`\psi_s (\mathbf{r})`to share the muon position :math: `\mathbf{r}_\mu` and it amounts to
+It accounts for the finite probability for the quantum electron with wavefunction :math:`\psi_s (\mathbf{r})` to share the classical muon position :math:`\mathbf{r}_\mu` and it amounts to

 .. math::

    \mathbf{B_{\mathrm{cont}}} = \frac{2 \mu_0}{3} \vert \psi_s (\mathbf{r}_\mu) \vert ^2 \mathbf{m}_e ^s

-In :py:mod:`muesr`, only a scalar relation between :math:`\mathbf{B_{\mathrm{cont}}}` and :math:`\mathbf{m}_e` is allowed and is expressed as :math:`\vert \psi_s (\mathbf{r}_\mu) \vert ^2`.
+In :py:mod:`muesr`, only a scalar coupling between :math:`\mathbf{B_{\mathrm{cont}}}` and :math:`\mathbf{m}_e` is allowed, proportional to :math:`\vert \psi_s (\mathbf{r}_\mu) \vert ^2`.

-There is another important point which strongly affects the hyperfine field results: the number of nearest neighbours considered in the above sum.
+In principle the quantum nature of the contact hyperfine interaction requires the knowledge of the electronic distribution around the muon site for an accurate description.
+Each magnetic atom that is a muon neighbor may contribute with a different coupling value, while the current version of :py:mod:`muesr` allows for just one average value.
+Furthermore the coupling may produce contributions from one or more neighbor magnetic atoms.
-The importance of this term is a direct consequence of the strong approximations that we are introducing the the current version of :py:mod:`muesr`.
+They add up differently, depending to the magnetic structure.

-The contact hyperfine interaction is a purely quantistic phenomenon and an accurate description would require the knowledge of the electronic distribution at the muon site.
+At the moment this is only implemented by varying the number of nearest neighbours considered in the above sum.
-This is **very badly** approximated by considerig that each magnetic atom while contribute to the total hyperfine field by an amount which is inversely propostional to the cube of its distance from the muon.
-The total is then scaled by the facotr ACont.
+It is **very badly** approximated by considerig that each magnetic atom within a given radius contributes to the total hyperfine field by an amount inversely proportional to the cube of its distance from the muon.
+The total is then scaled by the common factor ACont.

 [TODO]

-Improve discussion about effective nature of the contact term used in muesr!!!!
+Improve the implementation of an effective contact interaction in muesr!!!!

 .. _intro_description_of_magnetic_structures: